-Frequent kid-friendly attractions like light shows at Christmas or the Scarecrows at Halloween not to mention recent spring/summer shows like “Bugs” and “Tremendous Treehouses” make this a great place to take children of varying ages.
+Frequent kid-friendly attractions like light shows at Christmas or the Scarecrows at Halloween not to mention recent seasonal features like “Fairies in the Garden” and butterfly releases make this a great place to take children of varying ages.
 This is also one of the prettiest spots in Huntsville to just take the kids and let them run and play.
 The Children’s Garden/Nature Center/Butterfly House is my personal favorite area of the garden but there are plenty of shady spots to picnic and enjoy the scenery.
-All of which make membership ($70 annual per family) certainly worth the price.
+All of this makes membership ($70 annually per family) certainly worth the price.

-The Garden is also a wonderful resource for families who are homeschooling, looking for summer activities or just have young children still at home.
-Their new Seeds to Sprouts program is for children ages 2-5.
-Children enjoy stories, lessons, hands-on activities and guided tours of the garden areas.
-It is offered at 10 a.m. on the 1st and 3rd Friday of each month.
-Fee is $8 per child and parents are free with membership or Garden admission.
+The Garden is also a wonderful resource for homeschooling families, looking for summer activities, or have young children at home who need to get their wiggles out.
+Their Seeds to Sprouts program is held from April to October and is for children ages 2-5.
+Children enjoy stories, lessons, hands-on activities, and garden area guided tours.
+It is offered at 10 a.m. on select Fridays and Saturdays.

 Rocket City Mom is a website about raising children in and around Huntsville, Alabama.
 Started in late 2010 by a local mom and newcomer to Huntsville, Rocket City Mom has grown into a thriving community of local parents and now boasts a staff of four, thirteen regular contributors, and tens of thousands of Tennessee Valley readers making it the #1 Parenting Resource in North Alabama.